-- Minimum Entry Requirements for 2024 entry - A GBC-accrediting degree at 2.1 level or higher or a GBC-accrediting conversion degrees at the time of applying.
-The degree would need an average grade of 61 or equivalent.
-Alternatively applicants must have a GBC-accrediting higher diploma conversion in psychology, at 2.1 equivalent level or above, with 240 credit equivalent (120 ECTS), where the overall number of research credits is at least 80 (40 ECTS) - Have evidence of eligibility for the Graduate Basis for Chartered membership (GBC) with the British Psychological Society (BPS) at the time of applying - Meet English language requirements (see website) - Able to work unrestricted in the UK - In practice you will need suitable experience of working with clients in an applied setting (clinical &/or research) - Around 45 places likely to be available
+- Minimum Entry Requirements for 2025 entry - a GBC-accrediting honours degree with a mean percentage mark of at least 61 in the final two academic years fte

+OR a GBC-accrediting MSc conversion degree in psychology with a mean percentage mark of at least 61

+OR a GBC-accrediting higher diploma conversion in psychology with 240 credit equivalent (120 ECTS), where the overall number of research credits is at least 80 (40 ECTS) and with a mean percentage mark of least 61.

+- Have evidence of eligibility for the Graduate Basis for Chartered membership (GBC) with the British Psychological Society (BPS) at the time of applying - Meet English language requirements (see our main website) - Applicants need to have the right to work without restrictions in the UK.

+In practice you will need suitable experience of working with clients in an applied setting (clinical &/or research)

-In recent years we have received 600+ applications, but many do not meet minimum requirements and most applicants apply to several programmes at the same time. - Recognition of Prior Learning (RPL) route for those with a relevant existing qualification.
+Around 45 places likely to be available- In recent years we have received 600+ applications, but many do not meet minimum requirements and most applicants apply to several programmes at the same time.

+Recognition of Prior Learning (RPL) route for those with a relevant existing qualification.